 Marie Watt (Cattauragus Territory Seneca Nation of Indians, Turtle Clan)

 SANTIAGO X (Koasati (Coushatta Tribe of Louisiana) / Chamoru (Indigenous of Guam U.S.A.))

 Artist Cannupa Hanska Luger (Mandan, Hidatsa, Arikara, Lakota) generates Settlement’s guiding concepts; curates, designs, and builds the site in collaboration with Plymouth makers; lives on-site in Central Park for one month; supporting invited Indigenous artists and the production of their work.

-US organizer: Ginger Dunnill, AHA Festival of Progressive Arts, Broken Boxes Podcast
+USA Producer: Ginger Dunnill, AHA Festival of Progressive Arts, Broken Boxes Podcast

 SUPPORT THIS PROJECT:

 The funding goal for Settlement is $187,000; we still need to raise $85,000.

 Because the Mayflower 400 cultural program commemorates the 1620 voyage of the pilgrims to the "New World", it is paramount that we as Indigenous people step in to direct our own narratives.

 Your donation and support for the project will allow the 25+ selected Indigenous artists to be awarded $4,000 total each for 1 week of participation.